vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 (source: [yearn.finance](https://yearn.finance/vaults))

 In conclusion, DOLA paints a rather fragile picture.
-There is basically no DOLA natively backed by collateral.
+There is practically no DOLA natively backed by collateral.
 Frontier, which was supposed to hold DOLA’s collateral, has over 90% of its TVL in $INV and $DOLA.
 The rest of the [TVL](https://defillama.com/protocol/inverse-finance) (\~$600k) is too little to back the circulating DOLA supply (~$34M).
-FiRM just released as a guarded launched with negligible TVL at this time.
+FiRM was just released as a guarded launch with negligible TVL at this time.
 In other words, all DOLA in circulation entered the market via Fed contracts, most notably via Curve and Balancer.
 The [Fed](https://etherscan.io/address/0x8f97cca30dbe80e7a8b462f1dd1a51c32accdfc8) chair can simply expand and contract the DOLA supply to these pools.

 ## DOLA Peg Stability